Tasmania's forgotten war: The conflict between British settlers and First Nations peoples

 Edward Curr, the manager of the Van Diemen's Land Company, seized control of large areas of land in 1826 from eight local people groups.

-To help clear his newly acquired lands of its traditional owners, Curr encouraged the company employees to hunt down and kill them.
+To help clear his newly acquired lands of its traditional owners, Curr encouraged the company employees to hunt and kill them.

 The violence escalated when Lieutenant-Governor George Arthur declared martial law on the 1st of November 1828, which meant that colonists could kill First Nations people without being charged with murder.